IndyIndyIndy/TYPO3-Performance-Tips/README.md

 ## TypoScript
 ### config.no_cache = 1
-+ This well-known setting completely disabled caching in the frontend.
-Usage of this option should be discouraged, but still, I often see this option applied in older TYPO3 websites.
++ This well-known setting completely disables caching in the frontend.
+Usage of this option is discouraged, but still, I often see this option applied in older TYPO3 websites.
 (After the customer complained about the horrible performance of the website)
 + You can hide this option behind TS Conditions like `[applicationContext == "Development"]`, to only disable caching on development instances, but even then this can lead to easily overlooked bugs, when only testing features uncached, that, in production, should be cached.

 ### config.linkVars